nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Add a Tutor Filter: `add_tutor_filter`

 Adds Tutor Filter(s) to the Tutor Filter list, filtering the tutors that are shown in the tutor list.
+Note that tutor filters **are not persistent (are not saved)**.
 The following tutor attributes and subject attributes in each tutor are filterable:

 Inclusive Filters:
 * Name